 To store the cake, you can keep it on a cake stand with a lid or cake storage container at room temperature for up to 4 days.
 You can also refrigerate the cake for up to a week!

-Make sure to cover the cake with a layer of plastic cling film or in a cake storage container.
-After these periods of time, however, the cake will start to lessen in quality.
-Eat it quickly!
+Cover the cake with a layer of plastic cling film or in a cake storage container.
+After these periods, however, the cake will start to lessen in quality.

 You can also freeze a black cake for up to 6 months!
-Make sure to cover the cooled cake with a layer of plastic cling film and a layer of foil or place in a cake storage container.
+Cover the cooled cake with a layer of plastic cling film and a layer of foil or place it in a cake storage container.

-When ready to eat, place the cake on your counter and let thaw at room temperature.
+When ready to eat, place the cake on your counter and let it thaw at room temperature.

 Port wine, which is used to soak the fruits and cake for this recipe, is a sweet fortified red wine from Portugal.
 Fortified means that a neutral alcohol is added during the wine-making process.
 It is a dessert wine, which makes it perfect for the Jamaican black cake!
 You can also use any sweet, red wine or dessert wine if you can’t find port.